buc0025/Android_Recipe_App/RecipeApp/README.md

 # Recipe App

-This app was design with predefined recipes including images, ingredients, and directions for the user to look up.
-The user also the option of creating their own custom recipe.
+This app is designed with predefined recipes including images, ingredients, and directions for the user to look up.
+The user also has the option of creating their own custom recipe.

 ![](images/recipe_app_categories.png)

 ## Setup
 Building this project requires the knowledge of implementing recycler view for each activity that uses a grid of cardview images.
 Switching from one activity to another plays a major role for better user experience.
-Facebook Sharing SDK is also used in order for app to be shared onto Facebook.
+Facebook Sharing SDK is also used in order for the app to be shared onto Facebook.

 ## Features